-Israeli rescue service: 44 killed in stampede at festival
+Religious festival stampede in Israel kills 44, hurts dozens

 By Friday morning, Zaka, another ambulance service, said the death toll had risen to 44.
 Spokesman Motti Bukchin said families were being notified and the bodies were being taken to a single location for identification.
 He said he expected the bodies to be buried before sundown of the Jewish Sabbath, when funerals do not take place.

-The death toll matched the number of people killed in a 2010 forest fire, which is believed to be the deadliest civilian tragedy in the country’s history.
+The death toll was on par with the number of people killed in a 2010 forest fire, which is believed to be the deadliest civilian tragedy in the country’s history.

-The stampede happened after midnight and its cause was not immediately clear.
-Witnesses said a row of people had tripped on some stairs, causing other people to fall and sparking the stampede.

-“Masses of people were pushed into the same corner and a vortex was created,” a witness, identified only by his first name Dvir, told Army radio.
-He described a terrifying sight as the first row of people fell down.
-He said he was in the next row of people that tripped.

 Zaki Heller, spokesman for the Magen David Adom rescue service, said 150 people had been hospitalized, with six in critical condition.